AdobeDocs/workfront.en/help/workfront-basics/workfront-browser-requirements.md

 description: Both Adobe Workfront and Workfront Proof require the use of an internet browser.
 The supported browser versions are as follows:
 ---

-# *Adobe Workfront* browser requirements
+# `Adobe Workfront` browser requirements

-Both *Adobe Workfront* and *Workfront Proof* require the use of an internet browser.
+Both `Adobe Workfront` and `Workfront Proof` require the use of an internet browser.
 The supported browser versions are as follows:

 <ul>
- <li> <p><span class="bold">Web browser:</span>&nbsp;<em>Workfront</em> officially supports the current browser version and one previous version (and any previous version that constitutes at least five percent of total <em>Workfront</em> traffic) for the following browsers: &nbsp;&nbsp;</p> <note type="note">
+ <li> <p><span class="bold">Web browser:</span>&nbsp;<span>Workfront</span> officially supports the current browser version and one previous version (and any previous version that constitutes at least five percent of total <span>Workfront</span> traffic) for the following browsers: &nbsp;&nbsp;</p> <note type="note">
-   <em>Workfront</em> supports only the 100% zooming option for all supported browsers.
+   <span>Workfront</span> supports only the 100% zooming option for all supported browsers.
 This also includes the zoom settings in your computer's operating system.
   </note>
   <ul>
    <li> <p>Chrome</p> </li>